papelr/BadCelebBotAzureFunction_v2/README.md

 5) I build and push the Function in VS Code and deploy straight from there

 6) Let's not forget some of these spectacularly clunky python scripts (and one very, **very** mangled class).
 So, sorry 'bout that, but gotta learn somehow, ya know?

+7) The functions now write to an Azure Storage Table, where the functions will compare Tweet IDs of each celeb, to make sure it does not reply to the same celeb (or the same Tweet) in a certain time period.

 # Twitter Account Info